Training

 # class kwargs

-The choice of loss function depends on the model task and the desired properties of the forecast.
+The choice of loss function depends on the model task and the desired properties of the forecast and is configured for each dataset separately.

 For ensemble training, the following loss functions are available:

-Kernel CRPS: Continuous Ranked Probability Score using kernel density estimation
+CRPS: Kernel Continuous Ranked Probability Score for ensemble predictions.

 Loss function scaling